byterubpay/byterub-site/_posts/2019-03-30-logs-for-the-Community-meeting-held-on-2019-03-30.md

 # Logs

 **\<sgp\_>** 0.
 Introduction
-**\<sgp\_>** We would like to welcome everyone to this Monero Community Meeting!
+**\<sgp\_>** We would like to welcome everyone to this ByteRub Community Meeting!
 **\<sgp\_>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/323
-**\<sgp\_>** Monero Community meetings are a discussion place for anything going on in the Monero Community, including other Monero workgroups.
+**\<sgp\_>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community, including other ByteRub workgroups.
 We use meetings to encourage the community to share ideas and provide support.
-Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/Monero-Meetings
+Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<sgp\_>** 1.
 Greetings
 **\<parasew[m]>** hello!
 **\<sgp\_>** huge crowd of 3 people today :p
 **\<sgp\_>** 2.
 Community highlights
 **\<ErCiccione[m]>** 4!
 **\<dEBRUYNE>** Here too
-**\<sgp\_>** The Tor project now accepts Monero donations: https://donate.torproject.org/cryptocurrency
+**\<sgp\_>** The Tor project now accepts ByteRub donations: https://donate.torproject.org/cryptocurrency
 **\<rehrar>** oh, I'm here
-**\<sgp\_>** OsrsNeedF2P made an on-chain Monero tip bot, currently only for testnet: https://www.reddit.com/r/MoneroTipsBot/wiki/index
+**\<sgp\_>** OsrsNeedF2P made an on-chain ByteRub tip bot, currently only for testnet: https://www.reddit.com/r/ByteRubTipsBot/wiki/index
 **\<rehrar>** sgp\_: just link to the revuo
-**\<sgp\_>** Monero was listed on KuCoin: https://www.kucoin.com/news/en-monero-xmr-gets-listed-on-kucoin
+**\<sgp\_>** ByteRub was listed on KuCoin: https://www.kucoin.com/news/en-byterub-xmr-gets-listed-on-kucoin
 **\<rehrar>** it has everything you just said
 **\<sgp\_>** oh yeah
 **\<sgp\_>** rehrar started this initiative